Bachelor of Arts in Social Work (BASW): Career Growth

 • Community Organizer: Graduates can work in community organizations, non-profit agencies, and government agencies to promote social and economic justice.

-• Child and Family Therapist: Graduates can work in mental health clinics, hospitals, and community-based organizations to provide therapy to children, adolescents, and families.
+• Child and Family Therapist: Graduates can work in mental health clinics, hospitals, and community-based organizations, providing therapy to children, adolescents, and families.

 • School Social Worker: Graduates can work in schools to help students and their families navigate the complexities of the educational system and ensure that students receive a high-quality education.